Governor's Schools (Virginia): Thomas Jefferson High School for Science and Technology and Maggie L. Walker Governor's School for Government and International Studies

 Though there are 19 Governor's Schools designated by the Commonwealth for some amount of instruction during the academic year, many are intended only to supplement the education provided by local districts; these only offer a limited subset of classes, either on a partial-day basis, or in limited form to upperclassmen.

-Three schools, Appomattox Regional Governor’s School(ARGS), the Thomas Jefferson High School for Science and Technology, also known as "TJHSST", (founded 1986) in Fairfax County, Virginia and Maggie L. Walker Governor's School for Government and International Studies, also known as "MLWGSGIS", (founded 1991) in Richmond are full-fledged four-year university preparatory programs and two-year programs.
+Three schools, Appomattox Regional Governor’s School, also known as "ARGS", the Thomas Jefferson High School for Science and Technology, also known as "TJHSST", (founded 1986) in Fairfax County, and Maggie L. Walker Governor's School for Government and International Studies, also known as "MLWGSGIS", (founded 1991) in Richmond, are full-fledged four-year university preparatory programs and two-year programs.
 Two are considered by many to be among the best public high schools in the country with both schools notably listed in Newsweek's Annual Public Elite list of high schools.

 Admission to the two schools is highly sought-after and competitive.
-In the Northern Virginia region served by TJHSST extensive courses were developed by private companies to help prepare students for the rigorous testing procedure.
+In the Northern Virginia region served by TJHSST, extensive courses were developed by private companies to help prepare students for the rigorous testing procedure.
 After public protests that this put poor and minority students at a disadvantage for acceptance, Fairfax County began offering similar free public courses.

 As the acceptance rate is only about 15% at TJHSST, the school is currently looking to expand from 1600 students to 2000.
 The MLWGSGIS's acceptance rate is currently about 8% and enrolls about 700 students.